cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 8. Why there's very little risk

 ## Why this might be right for you
-You should pursue the OSMLM for the same reasons that you'd pursue a traditional masters program: because you want further technical expertise in this field.
-The motivation behind this ambition may vary: perhaps you've a bachelors in Economics and want to break into data science, or perhaps you're dexterous with [scikit-learn](http://scikit-learn.org/stable/), are effective in your role, but need to understand more deeply how your tools work in order to obtain a promotion.
-The OSMLM, like a formal masters, is a semi-broad deep-dive into select topics in machine learning, and not much more.
+You should pursue the OSMLM for the same reasons that you'd pursue a traditional master's program: because you want further technical expertise in this field.
+The motivation behind this ambition may vary: perhaps you've a bachelor's in Economics and want to break into data science, or perhaps you're dexterous with [scikit-learn](http://scikit-learn.org/stable/), are effective in your role, yet need to understand more deeply how your tools work in order to obtain a promotion.
+The OSMLM, like a formal master's, is a semi-broad deep-dive into select topics in machine learning and not much more.

 The OSMLM confers a number of obvious benefits in cost, expediency and flexibility.
 These are enumerated in detail in the [motivating post]({filename}/articles/my-open-source-machine-learning-masters-in-casablanca-morocco.md).
 Notwithstanding, what are the downsides?
 To this effect, what type of person is required to pull this off?

 ### Downsides
 1. **There is no one to push you but yourself.** A priori, there are no professors.
 There are no study groups.
 There will be no tangible social pressure: it will probably just be you.
 2. **This might be viewed as a "radical" choice**.
 In ten years, I'm certain this will change.
 However, in 2018, you'll find few people with the line "Open-Source Masters" on their résumé.
-3. **The meritocracy comes to bear.** A masters degree from a prominent University, along with a passable GPA, holds professional weight (for better or for worse).
+3. **The meritocracy comes to bear.** A master's degree from a prominent University, along with a passable GPA, holds professional weight (for better or for worse).
 In contrast, the OSMLM attacks on one singular vector: that *talent* is weight, and that success in this program is developing this talent.
 There will be no "diploma-crutch."

 ### Who this is for
 Addressing the above in order, the OSMLM might be right for you if: